 The reason why someone wants to sell a vehicle is a big factor.
 Most often an individual that wants to sell their car has it in mind to buy a new one.
 They may want the cash from the sale of the old car to put down on the new one.
 If one can wait and there is no urgency then selling a vehicle privately may be a good option.
 In a lot of cases, this way of selling a vehicle takes a lot longer.
-Compare this to being able to take the vehicle to a dealership and selling it on the spot.
+Compare this to being able to take the vehicle to a dealership and sell it on the spot.

 – The Selling Ethics

-It has become more difficult to sell of car privately because of poor selling ethics.
+It has become more difficult to sell cars privately because of poor selling ethics.
 There are sellers called curb insiders.
 These are individuals who are selling vehicles without being truthful.
 They are not being honest about the vehicle they are selling.
 Quite often the information about the vehicle is false.
 The seller may not provide factual identification.

 Selling Through A Dealer